 Primary Schools Performances - NDT programme performances for primary school children, which are totally free to attend.
-In 2018 140 children saw the huge Edinburgh hit, ME & MY BEE.
+In 2018 140 children saw the Edinburgh hit, ME & MY BEE by This Egg.

 Camden Youth Theatre - In partnership with Camden People's Theatre and Old Diorama Arts Centre, we run a free youth theatre for 13-19 year olds from Camden.
-In 2018, CYT will perform at Chrysalis Festival at the Traverse theatre, Edinburgh, having been selected as one of four companies from UK-wide and international entries to open the festival.
+In 2018, CYT performed at Chrysalis Festival at the Traverse, Edinburgh, having been selected as one of four companies from UK-wide and international entries to open the festival.

 Free Matinees for elderly residents - Alongside every main show in our season we stage a free-to-attend matinee for our local elderly residents.
 Partnering with The Third Age Project, we also provide refreshments and a meet-the-cast event after each show.